 The Radiologic Technology Program may or may not be included under Designated Statewide Programs at the time of your enrollment.
 If the program is listed you will be able to request the in-county tuition rate.
-Check the website below to see if you are eligible for this benefit. https://www.montgomerycollege.edu/documents/admissions-registration/statewide-health- workforce-shortage-programs-form.pdf#search=statewide%20program Career Ladder in Diagnostic Imaging The Future is bright!
+Check the here for more information

+Career Ladder in Diagnostic Imaging The Future is bright!